28 PhD Viva Questions Your Examiners Will Ask

 30. “What was the most important decision you made during the course of your PhD?”

 A reflective question about your doctoral experience.
 The examiner is looking for self-awareness.
-Choose a decision that genuinely shaped the project: a change of direction, a methodological pivot, a decision to narrow the scope.
+Choose a decision that shaped the project: a change of direction, a methodological pivot, a decision to narrow the scope.
 Explain what prompted it, what the alternatives were, and what the consequences were.
 This question rewards honesty.
 A good answer often involves a moment of difficulty, not a moment of triumph.
 Professor Smith notes that the most memorable answers describe a turning point where the candidate had to make a difficult choice with incomplete information.

 31. “Which decisions would you change if you were doing the work again?”